ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

   1. 🎤️ Lyric alignment commands ([get-missing-lyrics](../BAT-and-UTIL-files-1/check-for-missing-lyrics.bat), [display-lyric-status.bat](../BAT-and-UTIL-files-1/display-lyric-status.bat), etc)
   1. 🧏 Karaoke generation commands ([create-srt](../BAT-and-UTIL-files-1/create-srt-from-file.bat), [get-karaoke-for-playlist.bat](../BAT-and-UTIL-files-1/get-karaoke-for-playlist.bat), etc)
+  1. 🕵 Auditing commands for lyrics  (to find files that do not have approved lyrics)
-  1. 🕵 Auditing commands (to find files that do not have lyrics or karaoke)
+  1. 🕵 Auditing commands for karaoke (to find files that do not have approved karaoke/subtitle files)
   1. ⚡ [WinAmp](https://forums.winamp.com/forum/winamp/winamp-discussion/306661-winamp-5-666-released-build-3516) 🦙 integration commands (to work with the song that is currently playing in ⚡️ [WinAmp](https://forums.winamp.com/forum/winamp/winamp-discussion/306661-winamp-5-666-released-build-3516) 🦙)
   1. ⚙️ Subordinate commands (under the hood stuff not generally invokved directly)